decryptec/Raspi4b_stm32_CAN/README.md

 # Raspi4b_stm32_CAN
-Rasperry pi 4b (usb to CAN) communication with stm32 devices

-raspberry pi4b - USB to CAN Bus Converter
+CAN bus communication between Raspberry Pi 4B and STM32

+## Overview
+This project demonstrates how to connect a **Raspberry Pi 4B** (via USB-to-CAN adapter) with an **STM32 MCU** using the **SN65HVD230 CAN transceiver**.

+## Hardware
+- Raspberry Pi 4B
+- USB-to-CAN adapter
+- STM32 microcontroller with CAN peripheral
-stm32 mcu - SN65HVD230 CAN Bus Transceiver
+- SN65HVD230 CAN transceiver

+## Usage
+- Configure Raspberry Pi with `can-utils`
+- Enable CAN peripheral on STM32 (via CubeMX or HAL)
+- Test communication using `candump` and `cansend`